powellian/pigrid/README.md

 4.  `npm start` - fires up *localhost:8080* and live reloading for development

 5. `npm run build` creates a `./dist` folder with all website assets optimized and compressed.

+## Compiling - vanilla SASS style
+To compile PiGrid to a compressed .scss file just run the following command:
+`sass src/index.scss route/to/wherever/some-filename.scss --style compressed`

+This outputs a compressed .scss file (with `.min` automatically appended), plus a source map file.
+Currently the whole system compiles down to 10k *compressed*, 16k *uncompressed* (for uncompressed just omit the `--style` flag).

 Fill 'yer boots!